Issue certificate

 Validation status can be viewed in Certificate List > Certificate Details.

-In ProgressValidation values have been generated by the domain ownership validation method selected when applying for a certificate and are waiting for the validation results as normal.
+In progress The validation value has been created using the domain ownership validation method selected during the certificate issuance request, and it is currently waiting for the validation results.

-• If the validation method is DNS validation, 1 DNS verification value is generated for each domain.
+• If the validation method is DNS validation, 1 DNS validation value is created for each domain.

-• After the certificate application is complete, Certificate Manager checks for successful validation repeatedly for 72 hours.
-If the validation for all domains you applied for is successful, the validation status appears as Successful and the certificate is issued within minutes.
+• After the certificate application is complete, Certificate Manager repeatedly checks for successful validation for 72 hours.
+If the validation for all domains you applied for succeeds, the validation status appears as Succeeded and the certificate is issued within minutes.

-• If the verification is not successful within 72 hours, the certificate status will be Timeout and the certificate can no longer be issued.
-If the validation status is Timeout, apply for a new certificate.
+• If the validation does not succeed within 72 hours, the certificate status appears as Timeout and the certificate can no longer be issued.
+If the validation status is "Timeout", apply for a new certificate.